fluent/fluent-logger-php/README.md

 # Todos

-* stabilized method signature.
+* Stabilize method signatures.
-* improve performance and reliability.
+* Improve performance and reliability.

 # Restrictions

-* buffering and re-send support
+* Buffering and re-send support

-basically, php does not have thread feature. so i strongaly recommend to use fluentd as a local fluent proxy.
+PHP does not have threads.
+So, I strongaly recommend you use fluentd as a local fluent proxy.

 ````
 apache2(mod_php)